 How do I want to view the video?

-The camera should have a marked menu system so that it is easy to change settings or adjust the camera’s functions.
+The camera should have a marked menu system, so it is easy to change settings or adjust its functions.
 Some Best Sewer Camera offers remote control.
 Some allow you to monitor video with a computer, while others give you a full-screen picture of what’s being recorded.
-Make sure that whatever monitor you pick will match the display on your camera, and make sure that it is large enough to fit your needs.
+Make sure that whatever monitor you pick will match the display on your camera and that it is large enough to fit your needs.

 The best sewer camera in 2022

-1. Pranite Sewer Camera With 512 HZ Transmitter: Best Sewer Camera System
+1. Pranite Sewer Camera With 512 HZ Transmitter

-This Best Sewer Camera system has everything you need to keep your work area clean.
+This Best Sewer Camera system has everything you need to clean your work area.
 The lens is waterproof and can be used at depths of up to 10 feet.
 This camera features a 3-inch monitor and timer setting to photograph 999 photos in an hour.

 This allows for efficiency on the job site, saving you time and money.
 The monitor also has a recorder feature, allowing you to record high-quality videos or photographs that can save directly onto your computer.
 If you run into low visibility areas, a light option can turn on for better results in dark places.